-Almost daily drenching rains have caused an early onset of mildew on summer phlox (Phlox paniculata).
+I’ve had an early onset of mildew on summer phlox (Phlox paniculata) this year.
 These scented, long-blooming perennials are one of the backbones of summer gardens, providing a broad range of colours from midsummer through to first fall frost.
 Mildew pathogens infect the stems, flowers and foliage, growing quickly to make phlox clumps seriously unsightly.
 When phlox is severely infected with mildew, it’s also likely to show up on asters, bee balm, lilacs and roses.

 Mildew first appears as a powdery coating on foliage.
 The spores are wind-borne and reproduce rapidly in humid conditions, particularly when combined with warm night temperatures.
 If weather conditions remain warm and humid for long periods, the white powder can gather into solid splotches, eventually covering leaves in thick, white fuzzy patches.
 Foliage will begin to drop off at the bottom, working upward.
 Although mildew won’t kill the plant outright, it seriously weakens it, and repeated seasons of attack will eventually cause the plant to die.